 - No Sharing of PPE (Personal Protective Equipment).
 All staff provisioned with personal ear plugs and eye protection.

 - All meetings (between clients, sub trades etc) will be held virtually or outdoors at a safe distance

-- Any staff with flu-like symptoms are sent home for 14 days
+- Any staff with flu-like symptoms must not report to work

 Why we’re working

 - It’s our job to ensure gardens are healthy and continue to thrive.
 Plants keep growing and if not regularly maintained, the cost to restore managed gardens later will be much larger than the cost to maintain now.